Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 • In the Device Collections list, choose the collection to which you want to apply power management settings—Right-click on the selected collection and select Properties.

-• In Collection Properties, Click on the Power Management tab of the collection.
-By default, you will get the below options.
+In Collection Properties, Click on the Power Management tab.
+By default, you will see the below options.

-• Under Configure power management settings for this collection, select Specify power management settings for this collection.
+• Under Configure power management settings for this collection, select Specify power management settings.

-• Specify the Start and End time for peak (or business) hours.
-For example – 9 AM to 5 PM.
+• Specify the Start and End times for peak (or business) hours, such as 9 AM to 5 PM.

-• For Peak or Non-Peak plan: You can also select from the built-in power plans: Balanced (ConfigMgr)High Performance (ConfigMgr), and Power Saver (ConfigMgr).
+• For the Peak or Non-Peak plan, you can also select from the built-in power plans: Balanced (ConfigMgr)High Performance (ConfigMgr), and Power Saver (ConfigMgr).

-Customized Peak (ConfigMgr) or Customized Non-peak (ConfigMgr) power plan – Select this option if you want to configure a custom power plan for business\Non-business hours.
+Customized Peak (ConfigMgr) or Customized Non-peak (ConfigMgr) power plan—Select this option to configure a custom power plan for business hours.

-The following power management settings available in Configuration Manager.
+Configuration Manager offers the following power management settings.
 Select View to display the properties of each power plan.

 You can configure separate settings for when the computer is plugged in or running on battery power.